Beatrice is a Danish university student soon to begin her third semester of studying software.

 timeout /t [time]

 Waits the specified amount of seconds

 Deletes the specified file

 Waits for the user to press any button before continuing

 When you're finished writing your commands in a script, all you have to do is save it as a batch file, with the extension .bat

 It's really that simple!
 Now you should be able to double-click your new file and it should run perfectly (granted there are no errors of course).

 Okay, I admit that this one doesn't seem simple at all at first, but bear with me.

 When you break it down it's actually pretty simple, just a bunch of echo's and goto's.

-To finish things off, I would just like to thank you for reading my basic guide on CMD and Batch scripts and I hope that I'll get to write more about this subject in the future as it's pretty much my main hobby.
+To finish things off, I would just like to thank you for reading my basic guide on CMD and batch scripts and I hope that I'll get to write more about this subject in the future as programming and scripting are what I do.